 If there is any indication that an asset may be impaired, the recoverable service amount is estimated for the individual asset.
-If it is not possible to estimate the recoverable service amount of the individual asset, the recoverable service amount of the cash-generating unit to which the asset belongs is determined.
+If it is not possible to estimate the recoverable service amount of the cash-generating unit to which the asset belongs is determined.